Universität Bonn

 You must also provide proof of your English language skills and, depending on your desired master's program, you must complete certain electives in your bachelor's program.

-For admissions to the Master's program Computer Science that would be a module of Theoretical Computer Science of at least 6 ECTS.
+For admissions to the Master's program Artificial Intelligence or Computer Science that would be a module in Algorithms Theory of at least 5 ECTS.
 We recommend one of the following:

 • Algorithmen und Berechnungskomplexität II